WesternUSC/USC_Timeline/README.md

 ### `import.py`
 - Imports new events from a JSON file.
 - When executing this script, you must provide a name of a JSON file which contains the event information.
-This file must be stored inside of `USC_Timeline/data/` prior to executing this command.
-Otherwise, a `FileNotFound` error will occur.
+This file should be stored inside of `USC_Timeline/data/` prior to executing this command.
-- How to execute this script: `python import.py filename.json`, where `filename.json` is
+- How to execute this script: `python import.py USC_Timeline/data/filename.json`, where `filename.json`
-`USC_Timeline/data/filename.json` and stores the event information.
+stores the event information.

 ### `createuser.py`
 - Creates a new user account.
 Upon executing the script, you will be prompted to enter a username, email and